CVC's Nine TV to start talks with lenders as debt deadline looms

-MELBOURNE (Reuters) - Australian television network Nine, owned by private equity firm CVC Capital Partners Ltd, will soon start talks for the first time with the hedge funds that own most of its A$2.7 billion ($2.75 billion) in debt, two sources said on Friday.
+MELBOURNE, Sept 7 (Reuters) - Australian television network Nine, owned by private equity firm CVC Capital Partners Ltd , will soon start talks for the first time with the hedge funds that own most of its A$2.7 billion ($2.75 billion) in debt, two sources said on Friday.

 Nine Entertainment Co Pty Ltd will open its books to lenders, the first step towards restructuring its debt before a February repayment deadline, having rebuffed approaches from hedge funds and other buyout firms for almost a year.